manmax31/Advanced-Machine-Learning/Programming_Assignment-3/src/code/Readme.txt

 Folder CRF contains:
-1) Decoder.py: This script implements Max-Sum and Brute Force for Q 1c.
+1) Decoder.py : This script implements Max-Sum and Brute Force for Q 1c and outputs a file "results/decode_output.txt"
-2)
-3)
+2) Gardient.py: This script calculates the log probability and its gradient and output a file "results/gradient.txt" 3)
 4)